 How to build a coupon site on WordPress

 Once you’ve signed up with a hosting service and installed WordPress on your website, you’ll need to find and install a theme.
-In case you’re looking for help on installing WordPress, look up Adelina’s post on creating a blog.
+In case you’re looking for help on installing WordPress, look up this post on creating a WordPress blog.

 Selecting a theme